BaseMax/graphql-vote-manager-laravel/README.md

 ## Usage

 Once the application is up and running, you can interact with the GraphQL API using tools like Insomnia or Postman.
-Refer to the API documentation for details on the available queries, mutations, and subscriptions.
+Refer to the API documentation for details on the available queries and mutations.

 ## API Documentation